-In March 2018, GASB issued Statement No.88 "Certain Disclosures Related to Debt, Including Borrowings and Direct Placements".
-This statement defines debt for purposes of disclosure in notes to financial statements and establishes audited financial statement note disclosure requirements related to debt obligations of governments, including direct borrowings and direct placements.
-The requirements for this statement are effective for reporting periods after June 15, 2018.
+In April 2018, GASB issued Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements.
+The primary objective of this statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+This statements also clarifies which liabilities governments should include when disclosing information related to debt.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.